BlogGuides & TipsPractical Information

 Harira Soup

-A hearty tomato, lentil, and chickpea soup spiced with coriander and ginger.
-Traditionally eaten to break the Ramadan fast but available year-round.
+A deeply satisfying tomato, lentil, and chickpea soup spiced with ginger, coriander, and a squeeze of lemon.
+Traditionally eaten to break the Ramadan fast, but served year-round at local eateries for next to nothing.
+Order it for breakfast.

 Mint tea being poured in Morocco